xinehc/argo/README.md

 ## Introduction
 Argo is a long-read-based profiler developed for environmental surveillance of antibiotic resistance genes (ARGs) with species-level resolution.
 It uses minimap2's base-level alignment with GTDB to obtain raw species assignments and consolidates these assignments on a *read cluster* basis (determined through decomposing the read-overlap graph) by solving a set cover problem.
 Argo takes *quality-controlled* long reads (either Nanopore or PacBio) as input and returns a table listing predicted ARGs (types and subtypes), their potential hosts, and estimated abundances, expressed as *ARG copies per genome* (cpg), which is equivalent to *ARG copies per cell* (cpc), assuming each cell contains a single genome.

 Argo uses [SARG+](https://github.com/xinehc/sarg-curation) as its default database, which augments experimentally validated sequences with RefSeq sequences that share annotation evidence.
-However, it also accepts customized databases for compatibility with [NDARO](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/) and [CARD](https://card.mcmaster.ca/).
-See https://github.com/xinehc/argo-supplementary for more details.
+See https://github.com/xinehc/argo-supplementary for more details on database construction.

 ## Quick Start
 ### Installation